moiexpositoalonsolab/deepbiosphere/.devcontainer/DEVELOPING.md

 devpod up git@github.com:SchmidtDSE/deepbiosphere@main --devcontainer-path .devcontainer/devcontainer.json --debug  --ide vscode
 ```

+Other flags / considerations:

-Note the @`branch` format - this allows you to clone a particular branch for development.
+- The @`branch` format within the git path - this allows you to clone a particular branch for development.

+- The flag --recreate will re-run any relevant bits in `devcontainer.json` and `dev.Dockerfile`.

+- The **more extreme** flag `--reset` will re-clone the repo and re-run any relevant bits in `devcontainer.json` and `dev.Dockerfile`. **This will wipe any local changes!**

+It is recommended to `--recreate` and make sure everything still works before merging any PRs.

-Howevever, DevPod also provides `providers` to deploy the very same dev environment to cloud infrastructure (`AWS`, `GCP`, `Azure`, etc) to more seamlessly scale up and deploy.
-Information will be provided here when this is vetted.
+_DevPod also provides `providers` to deploy the very same dev environment to cloud infrastructure (`AWS`, `GCP`, `Azure`, etc) to more seamlessly scale up and deploy.
+Information will be provided here when this is vetted._

 #### Important Notes